renatoviolin/Multiple-Choice-Question-Generation-T5-and-Text2Text/README.md

-# Multiple Choice Question Generation with Google T5 and Text2Text (bert based model)
+# Multiple Choice Question Generation with Google T5 and Text2Text (BERT based model)
-This application uses the work from (Question Generation using Transformers)[https://github.com/patil-suraj/question_generation], (text2text)[https://github.com/artitw/text2text] and (Sense2Vec)[https://github.com/explosion/sense2vec], together to generate questions with correct answers and distractors (when possible).
+This application uses the work from [Question Generation using Transformers](https://github.com/patil-suraj/question_generation), [text2text](https://github.com/artitw/text2text) and [Sense2Vec](https://github.com/explosion/sense2vec), together to generate questions with correct answers and distractors (when possible).

-It is served with (FastApi)[https://fastapi.tiangolo.com]
+It is served with [FastApi](https://fastapi.tiangolo.com)

 It's also good to compare the performace of those two models T5 and Text2Text that is BERT based.